A Persecuted People in Search of Safety

 At the end of August 2017, the Rohingya people – a minority group in Myanmar – experienced horrific violence.
 They watched as their family and friends were killed and villages burned.
 Hundreds of thousands of Rohingya refugees poured into neighboring Bangladesh in less than a month.
 They were forced to flee Myanmar after surviving massacres and witnessing their villages burned.

 In a matter of days after the forced migration began, Medical Teams volunteer doctors and nurses deployed to Bangladesh.
-These volunteers, partnering with local staff and organizations on the ground, set up emergency health facilities to treat everything from diarrhea to respiratory infections to gunshot wounds.
+These volunteers, partnering with locals on the ground, set up emergency health facilities to treat everything from diarrhea to respiratory infections to gunshot wounds.

-Training Refugees as Community Health Workers
+Empowering Refugees as Community Health Workers

 When COVID-19 began to spread, Community Health Workers shared messages about how to prevent infection.
 They also explained the symptoms and when to seek emergency care.
 Every day, they meet with families, making sure they know when and where to get life-saving help.

 Your support brings critical health care to Rohingya refugees.
 The Rohingya people have survived extreme suffering and loss.
 They experience physical, mental and emotional pain.
 To meet these needs, our team goes beyond medical care.
 We care about the whole person.
 Often that means sitting with mothers, fathers and grandparents through their emotional pain as we treat their physical pain.
 Offering comfort and compassion amid grief and loss.Volunteer Opportunities